Projects and Operations

 JV between Tata Steel & Nippon Steel Corporation

-- After acquisition fulfilling necessary processes, the land has been transferred in favour of the Department of Industries, which will subsequently lease it out to Tata Steel Limited.
+The Company has signed an MoU with the Government of Chhattisgarh for setting up of a 5 mtpa Greenfield integrated steel plant in Bastar.
+Land has been acquired by the Government and been transferred in favour of the Department of Industries, which will subsequently lease it out to Tata Steel Limited.

-- Prospecting License for iron ore has been granted in Bailadila-I deposits after approvals have been obtained from the Ministry of Environment and Forest and Ministry of Mines, Government of India.
+- Prospecting License for iron ore has been granted in Bailadila-I deposits after obtaining necessary approvals from the Ministry of Environment and Forest and Ministry of Mines, Government of India.

-- Conforming to the Company’s CSR initiatives, several activities in the field of health, youth and women empowerment, sports and skill development are being carried out for local residents and displaced families.
+In line with Tata Steel’s long tradition in Corporate Social Responsibility, several activities in the field of health, youth and women empowerment, sports and skill development are being carried out for local residents as well as for those from displaced families.

-- The rehabilitation colonies for their resettlement have been provided with good infrastructural facilities that include clean drinking water, street lighting, and a community centre set up by the Company.
+- The Company has set up three modern and environment-friendly relocation settlements at Trijanga, Sansailo and Gobarghati.
+The rehabilitation colonies for their resettlement have been provided with good infrastructural facilities that include clean drinking water, street lighting, and a community centre set up by the Company.
+Tata Steel is also developing a rehabilitation and resettlement set up at Ramathenga, the location opted for by the displaced families themselves near Kalinganagar.

 - A hospital with all amenities is also being provided by the Company.